Drawing as Mindfulness

 Covers 8 consecutive weeks*, 2hrs per week.

-One makeup session is added to the end of an 8-week session for one absence, plus one optional chance to BRING-A-FRIEND (for the $25 walk-in rate) per 8-week session.
-Students are also encouraged to attend the Drawing Center’s FREE Open Studios every Sunday to practice the topics covered in class each Monday.
+One makeup session is added to the end of an 8-week session for one absence.
+Students are also encouraged to attend the Drawing Center’s FREE Open Studios offered every Friday and Sunday to practice the topics covered in class each Monday.

 Returning Participants Discounted Rate: $175 for new 8 week session.